 * This time may be brought forward depending on visitor numbers.

 Eiffel Tower Tickets Prices

-- *Reduced rate applies to persons accompanying disabled people.
+*The reduced rate applies to persons accompanying disabled people also.

 Buy your Eiffel Tower Tickets online before you go.

 Best time to go to Paris Eiffel Tower

 We visited in the first week of April and the crowds were bearable.